yapcheahshen/ksanapc/README.md

 unzip the archive in that folder
 ( or git clone https://github.com/yapcheahshen/ksanapc.git )

-	npm install vows // if you need to run  yadb and yase test suite npm install socket.io
+	npm install yadb yase refinery

-	npm install yadb
+to run as server mode

-	npm install yase
+	npm install socket.io

 install node-webkit in node_webkit subfolder